1. Home

 3. /

-4. Healthy Water, Healthy Aging™
+4. Healthy Water, Healthy Aging

-Healthy Water, Healthy Aging™
+Healthy Water, Healthy Aging

 According to the Agency for Toxic Substances and Disease Registry, arsenic is the number one contaminant of concern for human health in the US.
-Long term exposure to water with arsenic may lead to a host of health issues including heart disease, cancer of the bladder, lung, liver, prostate, and skin, and diabetes.
+Long-term exposure to water with arsenic may lead to a host of health issues, including heart disease, cancer of the bladder, lung, liver, prostate, and skin, and diabetes.
 Public water systems must not exceed the 10 µg/L Maximum Contaminant Level (MCL) set by the Environmental Protection Agency (EPA).
 Though public drinking water is federally regulated, private wells are not.
-Maine has among the highest per-capita reliance on private wells for drinking water in the United States and yet approximately 10% of Maine wells have levels of arsenic above 10 µg/L. Despite these statistics, testing rates in Maine remain low.
-The “Arsenic and Aging” project, now “Healthy Water, Healthy Aging™” was started to help older Mainers assure that they are drinking healthy water while engaging them in a research study to understand the relationship between contaminant exposures and hallmarks of aging.
-The project will pilot PFAS testing with some of our original “Arsenic and Aging” participants who live near potential high-risk areas for PFAS.
-Learn more about project expansion on our PFAS in drinking water page.
+Maine has among the highest per-capita reliance on private wells for drinking water in the United States, and yet approximately 10% of Maine wells have levels of arsenic above 10 µg/L. Despite these statistics, testing rates in Maine remain low.

 Partners

-University of New England’s Center for Excellence
+University of New England’s Center for Excellence in Aging and Health

 Dartmouth Trace Element Analysis Core

-The Dartmouth Trace Element Anlaysis Core has been an active partner with the All About Arsenic+ program since our first project, All About Arsenic: Data to Action.
+The Dartmouth Trace Element Analysis Core has been an active partner with the All About Arsenic+ program since our first project, All About Arsenic: Data to Action.
 They specialize in low-level trace metal analysis and speciation in environmental and biological samples.

 Project Leadership